aslak3/matrix-display/README.md

 A number of topics are recognised as configuration parameters.
 All of these appear under `matrix_display/configuration/`.
 The default value is given in parens:

 * `clock_duration` (1000) : The number of frames that the clock is shown for.
+* `clock_colon_flash` (0) : The frame count with which the colons in the time hold their steady state.
+20 is a good rate.
+0, the default, to disable the flashing.
 * `inside_temperatures_scroll_speed` (3) : The number of frames between each vertical pixel movement on the inside temperatures screen.
 * `current_weather_duration` (200) : The number of frames the current weather screen is displayed for.
 * `weather_forecast_duration` (500) : The number of frames the weather forecast screen is displayed for.
 * `media_player_scroll_speed` (1) : The number of frames between each horizontal pixel movement for this screen.
 * `calendar_scroll_speed` (3) : A vertical scroll is used on the calendar screen.
 This is the number of frames between movements.
 * `transport_duration` (300) : The number of frames the transport information appears on screen.
-* `scroller_interval` (20000) : The number of frames between the "scroller" appearing at the bottom of the screen.
+* `scroller_interval` (10000) : The number of frames between the "scroller" appearing at the bottom of the screen.
+After the message has been scrolled across the screen the next message in the queue of up to four will be shown.
 * `scroller_speed` (2) : And the speed of the scroller.
 * `snowflake_count` (0) : The count of snowflakes to show.